20% off your first purchase with code: SHOP24

 Here are some backpack storage ideas to consider:

-This worked out well because:
+This worked well because:

 • Each student had their own area – no inter-mingling (odors, lice, etc.)